 "SO OR SO - your Münsterland".
-The podcast from Germany's most beautiful region - presented by Münsterland e.V.
-Discover THE GOOD LIFE between the idyllic countryside and city flair with us in the podcast: the people, their stories and their love for the region.
-Experience the region briefly and compactly and let yourself be inspired.
+The podcast from the most beautiful region in Germany - presented by Münsterland e.V.
+Discover with us in the podcast THE GOOD LIFE between country idyll and city flair: the people, their stories and their love for the region.
+Experience the region briefly and compactly anew and be inspired.
 Münsterland reporter Dennis Burk takes us to exciting places.
-Are you ready for an acoustic micro adventure?
+Are you ready for an acoustic micro-adventure?

-From now on there will be a new episode every week with a little piece of Münsterland.
-You can also find the podcast on all the usual platforms, such as Spotify, Podigee, Soundcloud, Apple Podcast, Google Podcast or Deezer.
+You can also find the podcast on all popular platforms, such as Spotify, Podigee, Soundcloud, Apple Podcasts, Google Podcasts or Deezer.

 Horses are simply part of the Münsterland - this is particularly evident at the North Rhine-Westphalian State Stud in Warendorf, the horse capital.
 It is the centre in NRW when it comes to breeding and equestrian sports.
 100 horses are housed here in the historic stables.
 The 80 employees take care of their daily well-being.
 Trainees also share the fascination for horses here.
 We talk about their daily routine in the current podcast episode and learn a lot of interesting facts about the Warendorf State Stud.